-Capital work- in- progress includes cost of property, plant and equipment under installation / under development as at the
+Capital work- in- progress includes cost of property, plant and equipment under installation / under development as at the balance sheet date.

-The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.
+The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial

 An item of property, plant and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the income statement when the asset is derecognized.
+Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the income statement

-2,2.2 Current versus Non Current Classification
+2.2.2 Current versus Non Current Classification

 The Company presents assets and liabilities in the balance sheet based on current/ non-current classification.
-An asset is treated as current when it is:
+An asset is treated

-- Expected to be realized or intended to be sold or consumed in normal operating cycle; - Held primarily for the purpose of trading; - Expected to be realized within twelve months after the reporting period, or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- Expected to be realized or intended to be sold or consumed in normal operating cycle; - Held primarily for the purpose of trading; - Expected to be realized within twelve months after the reporting period, or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the